PhysicalAddons/physical-starlight-and-atmosphere/.github/ISSUE_TEMPLATE/report-an-issue--default-template-.md

 ---
-name: Report an issue
+name: Report an issue [default template]
-about: Default issue template
+about: Detailed information about the issue help us much faster to tackle it.
 title: ''
 labels: bug
 assignees: ''

 ---

-Detailed information about the issue helps us much faster to tackle it.
-Thank you for taking your time and reporting the issue!

 **Describe the bug**
 [Replace this with a clear and concise description of what the issue is about.]